ianlshaw/spacetrading/README.md

 # spacetrading

-This repository houses an automated script used to play the game spacetraders api
+This is an automated script used to play the game spacetraders api

+REQUIREMENTS:
+- python3
+- requests library

+USAGE:
+Modify value of `CALLSIGN` variable in `begin.py` to your desired CALLSIGN.

+Run `python3 begin.py`

 It will:
   - Purchase a SURVEYOR
-  - Purchase an EXCAVATOR
+  - Purchase a MINING_SHIP
-  - Survey, Mine and Deliver goods required for starter contract
+  - Survey, mine and deliver goods required for starter contract

-After that is done.
+After that it will
-(Usually around TURN X)

-It will:
-  - Purchase as many mining ships as it can
-  - Continue to mine and sell goods indefinitely (until the market collapses)
+  - Continue surveying, mining and selling goods to the MARKETPLACE indefinitely (until the market collapses)